nigelcharman/ombfw-videos/updating-omb-status-video/script.md

 The easiest way to find the iNaturalist observation is via CAMS.

-Open the CAMS map on your browser, using the link cams.econet.nz/weed-app-browser-public.
+Open the CAMS map on your browser using the link shown.

 ---
 (video: